 - So there are currently only two true open access operators, both running up the East Coast from London - to Bradford and Sunderland (Grand Central) and Hull (Hull Trains).
-They together carry c.20% of east coast passengers.
+They together carry c.25% of east coast passengers from York to London, and 40% from Doncaster.
 Grand Central is owned by Arriva which is in turn owned by Deutsche Bahn.
 Hull Trains is owned by First Group.

 - But ORR issued a licence to First Group in May 2016 to run five trains a day, each way, between London and Edinburgh, on condition that there is no first class accommodation and that the average single fare is £25.
 The new services will not start until 2021.

 - Overall, however, open access accounts for only c.1% of all passenger journeys.